Concordia University (Tiohtià:ke, North America)

-Anchored by three Indigenous Research Chairs, the IFRC is a unique destination for those interested in research centered on Indigenous communities, scholarship and practice worldwide.
+Anchored by four Indigenous Research Chairs, the IFRC is a unique destination for those interested in research centered on Indigenous communities, scholarship and practice worldwide.
 Founding members come from Concordia University’s Fine Arts, Arts and Science, and John Molson School of Business Faculties, and diverse disciplines such as Applied Human Behaviour, Anthropology, Art History, Design and Computation Arts, English, Geography/Planning/Environment, First Peoples Studies, History, Studio Arts, Theatre, and Management.
 Our goal is to create a vibrant space where questions of importance to Indigenous people can be engaged from multiple perspectives, and faculty and students can operate within a context of advanced analysis of Indigenous thought and creation.

 The IFRC is an Indigenous-led environment.
 It welcomes all researchers, Indigenous and non-Indigenous, who engage in research that affects Indigenous communities.
 It is cross-disciplinary, grounded in research-creation, Indigenous, and normative research methodologies for producing scholarly knowledge.
 It works in direct collaboration with Indigenous communities worldwide to co-generate knowledge of direct use to them as they seek to support their peoples’ thriving.
 And it actively recruits Indigenous undergraduates, graduate students and postdoctoral fellows while also supporting non-Indigenous students, providing them with an environment rich in mentoring, support, and collaborative opportunities.

 - Assoc.
-Prof. Louellyn White.
-First Peoples Studies.
+Prof. Louellyn White, First Peoples Studies

-- Asst.
-Prof. Jessica Bardill, English.
+- Assoc.
+Prof. Jessica Bardill, English

 - Asst.
-Prof. Jessica Carmichael, Theatre.
+Prof. Jessica Carmichael, Theatre

 - Asst.
-Prof. Elizabeth Fast.
-Applied Human Sciences and Strategic Hire in Indigenous Youth Studies.
+Prof. Elizabeth Fast, Applied Human Sciences and Strategic Hire in Indigenous Youth Studies

 - Asst.
-Prof. Nadia Myre.
-Studio Arts and Canada Research Chair in Indigenous Art Practices
+Prof. Nadia Myre, Studio Arts and Canada Research Chair in Indigenous Art Practices

 - Asst.
-Prof. Miranda Smitheram, Design and Computation Arts.
+Prof. Miranda Smitheram, Design and Computation Arts

-- Senior Lecturer Ronald Abrira.
-Management.
+- Senior Lecturer Ronald Abraira, Management